 Important Digital Marketing Skills That Employers Value

-Digital marketing is a broad field that encompasses a variety of career titles, from social media managers, to media planners, to ad buyers, and many more.
+Digital marketing is a broad field that encompasses a variety of career titles, from digital marketing managers and specialists, to digital strategist, to social media managers, to media planners, to ad buyers, and many more.
 What all these positions have in common is the use of digital media, either web or mobile, to reach out to customers or collect data about them—or both.

-Because of data mining and increased research on consumer behavior, digital marketing will only become more important in the 21st Century.
+Because of data mining and increased research on consumer behavior, digital marketing will only become more important.
 Traditional forms of marketing, such as direct mail and TV commercials are already dwindling in effectiveness unless they are complemented with strong digital marketing.
 As such, digital marketing has a bright career outlook.

 What Are Digital Marketing Skills?